amark/coalesce/README.md

 ### Module Options ###

 - `state` the path, in dot notation, to the function in your module which will intercept HTTP requests. *`''`*
+    - `m.what.headers` are the default headers from the request.
+    - `m.what.url` is an object concerning the URL, with the
+    - `m.what.cookie` is the cookie object from the request.
+To set your own cookie, just add a property, like `m.what.cookie.name = 'val'`.
+The '$' prefix symbol allows you to add options to your cookie, like `m.what.cookie.$name = {httpOnly: true, 'Max-Age': 99999}`.
+Once set, just `a.com.reply(m)` as usual, and the cookies will parsed and added for you.
+    - `m.what.body` assign anything to this, and it will become the body of the response.
+    - `m.what.type` allows you to set the Content-Type.
+    - `m.what.encoding` to set the Content-Encoding.
+    - `m.what.pathname` shorthand for `m.what.url.pathname` useful for redirects.
 - `invincible` a boolean as to whether you want this module to respawn server side, in case it crashes. *`false`*

 Example: